TamTunnel/BlindPipe/README.md

 * **Outbound (Client → LLM):** Intercepts requests, redacts PII and credentials using high-speed deterministic regex and local ONNX NER, and stores mappings in an ephemeral, in-memory vault.
 * **Inbound (LLM → Client):** Re-hydrates original PII while simultaneously stripping zero-width tracking characters, normalizing Unicode homoglyphs, disrupting statistical watermark distributions, and purging provenance metadata in real time with $< 4\text{ms}$ latency overhead.

+* **Works Under the Hood without end-user disruption:**  Upstream providers (Anthropic, OpenAI) only see synthetic tokens (<PERSON_1>, <EMAIL_1>, <API_KEY_1>).
+Your real identity and secrets never hit provider servers.
+BlindPipe performs a reverse lookup in its in-memory session cache and swaps the surrogate tokens back to their original values before yielding text to Cursor or your terminal.
+On the exact same inbound pass, it strips invisible zero-width tracking bytes, tag plane characters, and C2PA metadata.
+The text, code, and filenames in your editor look identical to what you expect, with all names and variables intact, while remaining clean of persistent provenance markers.

 ## Architecture

 ```mermaid